JAMA August 04, 2020

-Effect of Vitamin D3 Supplementation on Development of Depression or Clinically Relevant Depressive Symptoms in Older Adults: The VITAL-DEP Randomized Clinical Trial
+Effect of Long-term Vitamin D3 Supplementation vs Placebo on Risk of Depression or Clinically Relevant Depressive Symptoms and on Change in Mood Scores: A Randomized Clinical Trial

 Bottom Line